-In Part 1 of this article, I wrote about the fact that lack of a driver’s license has nothing to do with negligence.
+In Part 1 of this article, I wrote about the fact that lack of a driver’s license or motorcycle license has nothing to do with negligence.

 Likewise, if the person who caused your injuries did not have a driver’s license, the lack of a driver’s license does not mean that person was negligent or is responsible for your injuries.

 Consider this example: You are driving a motorcycle without a license and while stopped at a red light, you are hit in the rear by a car.
 If you had a driver’s license, would the accident have been avoided?
 Was the accident caused because you didn’t have a motorcycle license?
 Of course not.

 In Firmes v.
 Chase Manhattan Automotive Finance Corp., a New York (second department) decision, the court held that the motorcyclist’s operating a motorcycle without license did not bar recovery and that evidence regarding the motorcyclist’s lack of license, registration, and insurance could be excluded (cannot be used against you).

 In another recent New York Appellate Division (fourth department) decision in Huff v Rodriguez also known as Huff III, the court stated “It is well settled that the absence or possession of a driver’s license relates only to the authority for operating a vehicle, and not to its manner of operation.”
 “Thus, the absence or possession of a driver’s license is not relevant to the issue of negligence.” (emphasis added)

 However, the Appellate Division stated that the fact that a person does not possess a driver’s license may be relevant with respect to the issue of that person’s credibility if the person lies about having a license.
 In other words, whether that person can be believed with respect to other aspects of his or her testimony if he or she lied about having a license.